-The recognition and enforcement of a foreign award is covered in Sections 45 and 46 of the Arbitration Law.
-A foreign award is to be recognized and enforced unless certain stipulated grounds listed under Section 46(b) and (c) are established.
-Those grounds are similar to those found in the New York Convention.
+The recognition and enforcement of a foreign award are covered in sections 45 and 46 of the Arbitration Law.
+A foreign award is to be recognized and enforced unless certain stipulated grounds listed under section 46(b) and (c) are established.
+Those grounds are similar to those found in the New York Convention

 No separate or distinct provision is made for the enforcement or setting aside of an international arbitration award that is made in Myanmar, namely in an arbitration seated in Myanmar.
-Such an award would not be a foreign award enforceable under the New York Convention as provided in Sections 45 and 46 of the Arbitration Law.
+Such an award would not be a foreign award enforceable under the New York Convention as provided in sections 45 and 46 of the Arbitration Law.